 - : With Agile and Finesse, the Light Mace is one of the Swashbuckler's only options for bludgeoning damage, and it's their only viable option with the Shove trait.
-That's not worth much on its own, but for the Gymnast that's
+That's not worth much on its own, but for the Gymnast that's a useful tactical option.

 - : Trade the Dagger's throwing range for Disarm and Parry.
 Probably not a great choice since two-weapon fighting isn't a great option for the Swashbuckler.
 Get a shield instead.

 - : If you're only making one attack per turn (Finishers every turn!), the Rapier is a fine choice since the Agile property won't matter.
 The Deadly trait is always tempting, and d6 is the largest damage die you'll find aside from the Elven Curve Blade.

 - : Trade the dagger's Thrown and Versatile properties for the Trip property.
 Trip can be very effective if you have the Strength to make it work reliably.
 Probably the Gymnast's go-to weapon option since you can get an item bonus to your Athletics check to Trip.
 Upgrade to the Kukri (which is Uncommon) to improve the damage die.